Looking for the best winter sleep sack to keep baby warm and cozy? Here are 10 of my favorites for cold, winter nights.

 Halo Micro-Fleece Sleep Sack

-I used Halo sleep sacks with my daughter, and we loved them.
+I used Halo sleep sacks with my daughter, and loved them.
 I love how affordable they are, and they were also high-quality and long-lasting.

 They also have excellent options for prints, colors, and fabric materials (in case you need summer sleep sacks too).
 They have sizes from newborn all the way to extra-large, which fits a 2 year old up to 40” long.